The original culture makers.

 We’re obsessed with creating art/work and experiences inspired by our roots to foster real connections for our community, that’s you!
 We carefully consider our process through a collective, authentic and, most of all, fun approach so that we may bring you our best curated harvest of art and food partners.
 We want to create a culture of abundance, pride and welcome for all to enjoy.
 When we’re not ArtCropping, we are dreaming up or instigating the next wave in community innovation.
 Dream with us.

 Teeko Yang is a photographer and cultural producer.
 She documented the inaugural summer residency on the farm that led to the artshare and the mural via social media, through photography, recordings, and community engagement.
-Drawing inspiration from her own family’s roots in farming and entrepreneurial spirit, Teeko is ArtCrop’s chief storytelling and communications whiz.
+Drawing inspiration from her own family’s roots in farming and entrepreneurial spirit, Teeko is ArtCrop’s social media whiz and innovation researcher.